Gaia-X cloud: A safe haven for Europe's data? | DW | 05.11.2021

 Within less than a year after the AISBL nonprofit was founded in 2020, the alliance elected a new board, developed from about a dozen founding members into 320 member organizations, launched dozens of national hubs across Europe and started work for several committees to draw up technical and policy rules.

-Presently, many European companies build individual interfaces for data exchange and interoperability solutions with each of their customers seperately.
-This is tedious and costs money.
+Presently, many European companies build individual interfaces for data exchange and interoperability solutions with each of their customers seperately — a tedious and costly process.

 "Some companies seeking to exchange data still use e-mail, fax or other technologies that are no longer state of the art.
 Sometimes they have to sort out in advance how to exchange their data," said Rainer Sträter from cloud services provider IONOS.
 This might still work between two companies, he told DW, but it's impossible among several hundreds of firms, which, for instance, need to organize supply chains.
 Here, interoperability was essential and could only be achieved through standardized data, he added.